 e.
-Chapter 55 of Title 10 United States Code, commonly referred to as TRICARE (formerly known as CHAMPUS);
+Chapter 55 of Title 10 United States Code, commonly referred to as CHAMPUS;

 f.
-A medical care program of the Indian Health Service or of a tribal organization;
+A medical care program of the Indian Service Health Service or of a tribal organization;

 g.
 A state health benefits risk pool;

 h.
 A health plan offered under chapter 89 of Title 5 United States Code commonly referred to as the Federal Employees Health Benefits Program;